soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 A **domain** is a professionally delimited area of values, knowledge, and application (Fischer2010encyclop, p.
 257) for which knowledge is described and modeled.
 In semantic modeling, a domain in the present context comprises the professionally relevant concepts, events, and relationships, for example the area of a research or object collection.

+> **What is..?**
+>
+> **Conceptual knowledge modeling** identifies and organizes the knowledge relevant to a particular domain.
+>
+> A **domain** is a defined field of knowledge or application, such as a research or object collection.
+>
+> The aim is to identify relevant concepts, events, and relationships and clarify their domain-specific meaning.

+---

+### Building blocks of conceptual modeling

 Central elements of conceptual knowledge modeling are **concepts, events, and relationships**:

 - **Concepts** are abstract ideas or terms used to designate relevant objects and circumstances within a domain.
 Examples include object, person, place, or institution.